The-Marcy-Lab-School/github-setup/README.md

 ![7](./assets/7.png)

-Put a description title.
-For example, if you are setting up your AWS Cloud 9, add a title of "Cloud 9".
-Otherwise, put something like "Personal Computer".
+Put a description title about what environment the SSH key is associated to.
+For example, if you are setting up your personal computer, something like "Personal Computer", or "Mary Computer".
 Paste the key in the text area and click "Add SSH key".

 ![8](./assets/8.png)